schemathesis/schemathesis/docs/customization.rst

 ``before_process_path``
 ~~~~~~~~~~~~~~~~~~~~~~~

-This hook is called before each API path is processed (if it is selected by filters).
+This hook is called before each API path is processed (if filters select it).
 You can use it to modify the schema
 before processing - set some parameters as constants, update schema syntax, etc.

 Let's say you have the following schema: